Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Method

 Let $|\mathcal{O}|$ be the number of octnodes, the size of matrix $A$ is $|\mathcal{O}| \times |\mathcal{O}|$ and dominates the main time and space resources during calculation since $|\mathcal{O}|$ is always larger than the point number $N$.
 Fortunately, the matrix is sparse with nonzero element $O(|\mathcal{O}| log(|\mathcal{O}|))$.
 The reason is that the construction of $A$ is similar to that of PSR.
 Thus, the number of its nonzero elements is equivalent to the complexity of executing the Algorithm 1 of~\cite{DBLP:journals/tog/KazhdanH13}.
 The logarithm occurs due to the octree depth.
 For $B$ and $U$, each sample point is only related to the nearby nodes and corresponding basis functions at each depth.
 Therefore, they will not exhibit higher complexity.
 When conducting multiplication of a sparse matrix and a vector, the time complexity mainly depends on the number of nonzero elements of the matrix.
 The time complexity of the optimization process is $O(m|\mathcal{O}| log(|\mathcal{O}|))$, where $m$ is the number of conjugate iterations.

-\subsection{Orientation and Reconstruction}
+\subsection{Orientation and reconstruction}

 Let $(\hat{x}, \hat{n})$ be the solution of Equation~\ref{equation9}, due to memory and time limitation, we set the max tree depth to be $7$ during optimization and perform 300 CG iterations.
 This may be not enough for high-fidelity reconstruction, but is sufficient for deciding the orientation of normals in most cases.
 Therefore, we do not apply the optimized indicator coefficients $\hat{x}$ for reconstruction.
-Instead, we apply the optimized normals $\hat{n}$ for orientation and input the oriented normals to Screened Poisson Surface Reconstruction (SPSR)~\cite{DBLP:journals/tog/KazhdanH13} with max depth $10$.
+Instead, we apply the optimized normals $\hat{n}$ for orientation and input the oriented normals to screened Poisson surface reconstruction (SPSR)~\citep{DBLP:journals/tog/KazhdanH13} with max depth $10$.
 SPSR uses a conforming cascadic solver depth by depth without solving the large linear system including the octnodes of all depths.

 To conduct normal orientation, we treat the optimized normals $\hat{n}$ as references.
-For each point, we estimate its unoriented normal $\tilde{n_i}$ by Jets~\cite{2005Jets}.
-We also have an optimized normal $\hat{n_i}$ from Equation~\ref{equation9}.
-We set the final normal prediction to $\tilde{n_i}$ iff $\tilde{n_i} \cdot {\hat{n}}_{i} \ge 0$ and $-\tilde{n_i}$ otherwise.
-In this manner, we obtain the inward normals\textemdash{}the normals of the outermost surface is pointing inward.
-During experiments, we show the outward normals instead.
-Besides, we can also apply the optimized $\hat{n}$ (after normalization) as the normal prediction when the local surface fitting is inaccurate such as 3D sketch inputs.
-For most cases, the oriented $\tilde{n}$ has a slightly high accuracy.
-Figure~\ref{fig:Figure_normals} shows the reconstruction by oriented normals $\tilde{n}$ and optimized normals $\hat{n}$.
-It can be seen that $\hat{n}$ also provides a good estimation of the normals.
-Meanwhile, $\tilde{n}$ exhibits a slightly higher accuracy.
+For each point, we estimate its unoriented normal (no inside/outside information) $\tilde{n}_i$ by Jets~\citep{2005Jets}.
+We also have an optimized normal $\hat{n}_i$ from Equation~\ref{equation9}.
+We set the final normal prediction of this point to $\tilde{n}_i$ if $\tilde{n}_i \cdot {\hat{n}}_{i} \ge 0$ and $-\tilde{n}_i$ otherwise.
+In this manner, we can obtain the inward normals\textemdash{}the normals of the outermost surface are pointing inward.
+For most cases, using oriented Jets normals (i.e., Jets normals oriented by our method) results in slightly higher accuracy than directly using the optimized $\hat{n}$ because Jets method mainly focuses on local properties and usually generates accurate unoriented normals.
+However, in cases when the local surface fitting is inaccurate such as the extremely sparse 3D sketch inputs (the first two examples of Figure~\ref{fig:Figure8}), we apply the optimized $\hat{n}$ (after normalization) as the normal prediction.